Bachelor of Science (BS) - Pre Physical Therapy Degree

 Required General Education Courses

-This course presents the fundamentals of algebra and trigonometry with an applied emphasis; it provides the background and introduction for the study of calculus.
-Topics include review of linear equations and inequalities in one and multiple variables; functions and their graphs; polynomial, rational, exponential, logarithmic, and trigonometric functions; vectors and complex numbers.
+This course presents the fundamentals of algebra and trigonometry with some applications; it provides the background and introduction for the study of calculus.
+Topics include review of linear equations and inequalities in one and multiple variables; functions and their graphs; polynomial, rational, exponential, logarithmic, and trigonometric functions; systems of equations and matrices; and sequences and series.
 Slope and rate of change are introduced to set up the concepts of limits and derivatives.
-There is an emphasis on both an understanding of the mathematical concepts involved as well as their application to the principles and real-world problems encountered in science and engineering.
-Software is utilized to facilitate problem analysis and graphing.
+There is an emphasis on both an understanding of the mathematical concepts involved as well as their applications to the principles and real-world problems encountered in science and engineering.
+Technology is utilized to facilitate problem analysis and graphing.
 Prerequisite: MAT-134 or MAT-154.

 This foundation course in the science of behavior includes an overview of the history of psychology, the brain, motivation, emotion, sensory functions, perception, intelligence, gender and sexuality, social psychology, human development, learning psychopathology, and therapy.